xuatz/supertokens-auth-react/examples/with-thirdparty/README.md

 ![SuperTokens banner](https://raw.githubusercontent.com/supertokens/supertokens-logo/master/images/Artboard%20%E2%80%93%2027%402x.png)

-# SuperTokens ThirdParty Demo app
+# SuperTokens ThirdParty + Passwordless 2fa demo

-This demo app demonstrates the following use cases:

--   Social Login / Sign up
--   Logout
--   Session management & Calling APIs
+This demo app demonstrates how we can implement sign in with google workspaces and then add SMS OTP based 2FA on top of that.

+## Changes

+-   On the frontend, we add a custom provider for sign in with google workspaces
+-   We initialise Passwordless recipe on the frontend and backend as per its quick setup
+-   To disable sign ups via google workspaces login, we override the `signInUpPOST` API call as shown in `api-server/customSignInUpPOST.js` file.

 ## Project setup